List of Mobile Suit Gundam 00 characters: Movie-exclusive characters

-A Mobile Suit Squad Captain and the pilot of the GNMA-Y0002V Gadelaza, Descartes was a former member of the AEU before transferring into ESF Forces and is the second human to have become a true Innovator.
-After his transformation, Descartes has fully embraced being an Innovator and shows his superiority towards other people of his might in combat, although he has shown to be an arrogant and egotistical person.
+A Mobile Suit Squad Captain and the pilot of the GNMA-Y0002V Gadelaza, Descartes was a former member of the AEU before transferring into ESF Forces, and is the second human to have become a true Innovator.
+After his transformation, Descartes has fully embraced being an Innovator and shows his superiority towards other people in combat, although he has shown to be an arrogant and egotistical person.
 His quantum brainwaves enhance his natural piloting abilities, allowing him to maximize the performance of his mobile unit.
-He is also capable of fighting huge numbers of enemies using the Gadelaza's built-in weaponry along with controlling a massive number of GN Fangs, hinting that his capabilities are quite extraordinary for him to be able to actively pilot the Gadelaza whilst utilizing that many remote weapons.
+He is also capable of fighting huge numbers of enemies using the Gadelaza's built-in weaponry, along with controlling a massive number of GN Fangs, hinting that his capabilities are quite extraordinary.
 Similar to Setsuna F. Seiei, Descartes' Innovator abilities have yet to be fully defined, and most of his abilities are merely based on observation and speculation.

 Despite being officially acknowledged by the Earth Sphere Federation, Descartes is being used to find other people with similar abilities.
-In the Gundam 00 movie, once the activities of the ELS are realized, Descartes begins developing headaches; the ESF soon notice an entire ELS armada emerging from Jupiter's red spot and set to arrive at Earth within 95 days.
+In the Gundam 00 movie, once the activities of the ELS are realized, Descartes begins developing headaches.
+The ESF soon notice an entire ELS armada emerging from Jupiter's red spot, set to arrive at Earth within 95 days.
 Descartes sorties against the enemy in an attempt to figure out their intentions and attempt to lure them away from Earth with his QBWs.
-However, when he deploys his fangs, some are assimilated, and feels the same mental assault suffered by Setsuna.
+However, when he deploys his Fangs, some are assimilated, and he feels the same mental assault suffered by Setsuna.
 His Gadelaza is assimilated by a gigantic ELS, and Descartes is killed in the process.